Heart Diagram

 Educational resource for patients or students

-This resource isn’t just for students, and clinicians can use this diagram to educate their patients on simple cardiovascular anatomy to help them understand relevant conditions.
-This free resource can also be used by academics, lecturers, or tutors to provide to their own students.
+This resource isn't just for students.
+Clinicians can use this diagram to educate their patients on simple cardiovascular anatomy and help them understand relevant conditions.
+Academics, lecturers, or tutors can also use this free resource to provide it to their own students.

 What are the benefits of using a Heart Diagram?